Skip to content

 • Have you been pressured to make a quick decision or told you cannot call the adviser back?

 This should be seen as a red flag.
 Transferring your pension is a decision that requires time to consider.
-This approach is used to pressurise you, and therefore reduce the time you to make an informed decision.
+This approach is used to pressurise you, and therefore reduce the time you have to make an informed decision.

 • Are they claiming a high rate of return on the investment but still claiming that it is a low-risk product